 “After I eat chocolate cake, I want to die”

-Matthew asks: “Why do people choose the chocolate cake?
+Matthew asked, “Why do people choose the chocolate cake?

 I told Matthew that I was raised with the same rule: you must finish everything on your plate.
-I’m developing a meditation to go to the very root of why we sabotage ourselves nutritionally, and correct those subconscious beliefs.
-(I wrote about this in a blog series months ago called, “I love my body.
+I’m developing a meditation to go to the very root of why we sabotage ourselves nutritionally, allowing us to correct those subconscious beliefs.
+(I wrote about this in a blog series months ago — “I love my body.
 It serves me well!”)

-What are your beliefs about yourself and food, that cause you to make poor choices over and over?
+What do you believe about yourself and food?
+Do those beliefs cause you to make poor choices over and over?
 What are the words you say in your head?
 Could you write them on a 3×5 card and think about whether they are useful or harmful?

-What if you could write NEW beliefs and statements that you could replace those with, which are more useful?
-It would work only if you repeated those beliefs over and over.
+What if you could write NEW beliefs and statements, ones that are more useful?
+What if you could exchange the old beliefs for the new ones?
+It would work only if you repeated those chosen beliefs over and over.

 Do you “make” your kids finish their dinner?
-At my house, you don’t have to finish anything—except your green smoothie, fruits/vegs, or salad.
+At my house, you don’t have to finish anything except your green smoothie, fruits/veggies, or salad.
 You can skip the rest of the dinner.

 Parents, or anyone with opinions, what do you think?
-I know it’s no longer popular at all to ‘make’ kids do ANYTHING.
-But I ‘make’ myself eat 60-80% raw greens/vegs/fruit before I consider eating anything else—so it isn’t as if I’m requiring anything of my kids I’m not doing myself.
+I know it’s no longer popular at all to “make” kids do ANYTHING.
+But I “make” myself eat 60-80% raw greens/vegetables/fruit before I consider eating anything else, so it isn’t as if I’m requiring anything of my kids I’m not doing myself.
 I have done this for so long that I don’t even think about it.
 It’s not deprivation or neurotic; it’s just habitual.